CarineRey/pcoc/README.md

 In brief, for 10 random couple of profiles (`-nb_sampled_couple 10 `), pcoc_sim.py will simulate two alignments of 100 sites (`-n_sites 100`):

 * one with convergent evolution to get the TPR of convergent site detection,
-* another alignement without convergent evolution to get the FPR
+* another alignement without convergent evolution to get the FPR.

-and then used them to detect convergent evolution.
+Then, pcoc_sim.py will detect convergent evolution in both alignments.

-For each couple of ancestral and convergent profiles, the convergent evolution scenario will contain the 5 convergent transition (`-c 5`) defined in `$scenario`.
+For each couple of ancestral and convergent profiles, the convergent evolution scenario will contain the 5 convergent transitions (`-c 5`) defined in `$scenario`.

 *You can add `--ident` or `--topo` to test the Topological and Identical methods (see **PCOC** paper for more details).*

-In the output directory, you fill find a tabular file `Tree_1/BenchmarkResults.tsv`, which contains the number of FP and TP for each used method, for each couple of profiles and for different thresholds.
+In the output directory, you fill find a tabular file `Tree_1/BenchmarkResults.tsv`, which contains the number of FP and TP for each method used, for each couple of profiles and for different thresholds.

-You have just to mean all the lines for a given method and a given threshold to get your TPR and FPR.
+You have just to average all the lines for a given method and a given threshold to get your TPR and FPR.

 For example, we have: